FelixCaae/CrowdSAM/README.md

 ## Data Preparation
 ### 1. CrowdHuman

 Download the CrowdHuman dataset from the [official website](https://www.crowdhuman.org/download.html). *Note that we only need the CrowdHuman_val.zip* and *annotation_val.odgt*.
+For training data, we have prepared it in the crowdhuman_train directory and please copy the files into ./dataset/crowdhuman before training.
 Extract and place the downdloaded zip files in the `dataset` directory and it should look like this:

 ```